 This year’s must-haves

 Lastly, we asked them what they predicted was going to be hot for their age group this year.
 They think:

 - The Dyson heatless hair curler

 - Brands that support mental health (we think SmithWebb and their kind clothes is the perfect example)

 So we’re off to do our Christmas shopping, starting with the quick wins of chocolate and highlighters and then bravely moving on to the rest – who knew how much a decent hockey stick cost?
 Good luck with your shopping this year and don’t forget to check out our range for stocking fillers and more.
+We hope you found our teenage takeover – Christmas shopping tips useful.
 Let us know what was a total hit with your teens this year!

 Louise & Anna x